checkeverything.ch

 Conclusion

-The OFCOM duties phased in during 2025/2026 — CLI checks and the blocking of faked +41 calls from abroad — are an important structural step against call spoofing in Switzerland.
+The OFCOM duties phased in across 2026 — marking and blocking faked +41 calls from abroad, first for landline numbers (1 January 2026), then for mobile numbers (1 July 2026) — are a structural step against call spoofing in Switzerland.
 They reduce the most common attack pattern, but they do not replace your own caution.
 The best defence stays simple:

 1. Be suspicious of unexpected calls, especially under pressure

-2. Never share PIN, passwords, TAN codes or card data on the phone
+2. Never share a PIN, passwords, TAN codes or card data on the phone

 3. In doubt, hang up and dial the official number of your bank or authority yourself